 - The rear fork may be altered or replaced from those fitted to the homologated motorcycle.
-The use of carbon fibre or Kevlar materials is not allowed if not homologated on the original machine. - A chain guard must be fitted in such a way to reduce the possibility that any part of the competitors' body must become trapped between the lower chain run and the rear wheel sprocket. - Rear wheel stand brackets may be added to the rear fork by welding or by bolts. - Brackets must have rounded edges (with a large radius). - Fastening screws must be recessed.
+The use of carbon fibre or Kevlar materials is not allowed if not homologated on the original machine. - A chain guard must be fitted in such a way to reduce the possibility that any part of the competitor's body can become trapped between the lower chain run and the rear wheel drive sprocket. - Rear wheel stand brackets may be added to the rear fork by welding or by bolts. - Brackets must have rounded edges (with a large radius). - Fastening screws must be recessed.